tpg/timewarp/readme.md

 **Timewarp requires PHP 7.0.**

 > It's still early days.
 I'm still working through Timewarp and there's a lot of features and requirements missing.
 The documentation is as I last left it and might not be up-to-date.
 Until version 1.0, I cannot make any promises about the quality of the documention, or Timewarp itself, for that matter.
-> However, Timewarp is intended as a core component for tools I am currently working on, so it will be actively developped in the forseeable future.
+> However, Timewarp is intended as a core component for tools I am currently working on, so it will be actively developped in the foreseeable future.

 ---